Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Related Work

 \paragraph{Incorporating Additional Supervision} Recent work by \citet{DLHJN21} proposes a framework for incorporating additional guidance into summarization models, called GSum.
 They separately encode the input document and the supervision signal, whereas we directly mark spans in the text.
 This allows for our generation component to have a simpler architecture than theirs.
 While they are able to encode any natural language string, our model provides more direct supervision by identifying which specific tokens are salient.

-Other work has included predicate-argument structure into summarization with the goal of producing more faithful summaries \citep{CWLL18,JinWaWa20,ZHXZZHJ21}.
+Other work has included predicate-argument structure into summarization to generate more faithful summaries \citep{CWLL18,JinWaWa20,ZHXZZHJ21}.
 They represent the predicate-arguments either using dependency trees or OpenIE tuples, whereas we represent them via QA pairs.
-The key difference is they are including that information to try and generate faithful summaries, whereas we are using it to supervise the models and predict which predicate-arguments are salient.
+These works include that information to try and generate faithful summaries, whereas our goal is to identify salient document content.

 \paragraph{Controllable Summarization} Work on controllable summarization has focused on aspects such as the length of the summary \citep{FanGrAu18} and the content in an interactive setting \citep{SRAABD17} or via prompting \citep{HKMRX20}.
 Incorporating our QA-based signal via prompting may be difficult given the number of questions which would need to be concatenated onto the input.